 These three measures are the best ways to minimise maintenance and repair costs of your apartment in the long term.

 PICA Group is one of Australia’s leading property services companies.
 As a market leader, we aim to continuously redefine the experience of owning a property for the better through a range of businesses offering strata management, facilities management, receivables management, and property developer services.
 Follow the PICA Group on Facebook @thepicagroup and LinkedIn.

 (*The information provided is a general guide only and is not intended as a substitute for legal advice.
 The company disclaims all responsibly and all liability for any expenses, losses, damages and costs which might be incurred as a result of the information provided by the company.)

-Homely.com.au is a new way to search for Chapel Hill real estate for sale and properties to rent in Brisbane.
+Homely.com.au is a new way to search for Melville real estate for sale and properties for rent in Perth.
 With over 340K listings and 500K local reviews and insights, homely.com.au is a faster and easier way to search for property to buy and rent in Australia.

 Don't forget to download our iPhone app!

 If you enjoyed this blog leave a comment below and share it with your friends.
 Please respect the public forum and refrain from posting any expletives or hateful comments as they will be removed.
 We're always on the look out for guest bloggers and would like to receive your feedback, so feel free to get in touch at firstname.lastname@example.org.